circonus-labs/libmtev/docs-md/development/README.md

 simple use the APIs you need when you need them.

-Many subsystems require explicit initialization before they are used and some subsystem initializations require prior initialiation of dependednt subsystems.
+Many subsystems require explicit initialization before they are used and some subsystem initializations require prior initialization of dependent subsystems.
 This can cause a bit of boilerplate in your startup sequence which will seem unnecessary at first, but when your application becomes sufficiently complex you will appreciate it dearly.